luqui10alcaraz-prog/BlesKernOS/README.md

 # BlesKernOS 0.6 (BETA)

-This is a beta of an alpha, so there may be bugs and unfinished elements; it primarily fixes a critical error when loading the OS from floppy disks.
+This is a beta build of an alpha-stage operating system, so there may be bugs and unfinished elements; it primarily fixes a critical error when loading the OS from floppy disks.

 ---